MAT Manual

 Apply

-in a destructive manner.
-Returnx
+expelementwise toxin a destructive manner.
+Returnx.

 [function] .expt! x power